Socialism is not impossible

 The second: It should be clear that one cannot say whether an economy is capitalist or not, but rather what level of development these different six elements have.
-There is and never has been such a thing as a “100% capitalist” economy.
+There isn’t and never has been such a thing as a “100% capitalist” economy.

 In my description of these six elements of the capitalist economy, I use the word “people” loosely.
 I suppose that if I were writing something a little more formal and not a blog post, I would write “economic agent” (oh, but how boring!), that is, any individual or group of individuals that produces or consumes goods in an economy.
 Here are ten examples of those agents:

 - The other 7.8 billion people in the world

 - The 1.5 billion households in the world

 - The more than 300 million companies that exist in the world

 - The government of Japan

 - The Regional Government of Cundinamarca in Colombia

 - The “Friends for the Reconstruction of Notre Dame” organization